americocunhajr/GaussMap/README.md

 <img src="logo/GaussMap.png" width="40%">

-**GaussMap** is an easy to run code to simulate the chaotic dynamics of a generalized version of the classical Gauss Iterated Map.
+**GaussMap** is an easy-to-run code to simulate the chaotic dynamics of a generalized version of the classical Gauss Iterated Map.
 The implementation follows an educational style, to make its use very intuitive.

 ## Software History